 On the first Thursday of every month the Arts District opens its doors for exhibitions, entertainment and refreshments for its Art Walk.
 Beginning around 6 p.m., the galleries and studios are open, shops and restaurants have special offers, and there’s entertainment all around. www.1stThursday.com.

-Our Creations at 416 W. 6th Street is the place for painting classes and art supplies, everything you need for crafts, weddings, holidays, and more.
+Our Creations at 416 W. 6th Street, is the place for painting classes and art supplies, everything you need for crafts, weddings, holidays, and more.

 Downtown Books & Art Gallery at 414 W. 6th Street in Downtown San Pedro has an inventory of very collectible new and antique books.
-The gallery has a new show every month.
+The Gallery has a new show every month.
 It offers the highest quality picture framing with many choices of styles and materials.
 The phone number is 818-731-1158 and the website is www.DTBooksArt.com.

 If you like music, you'll love the Golden State Pops Orchestrs.
 Performing in the historic Art Deco era Warner Grand Theatre, the orchestra presents a series of concerts that inspire and entertain with world-class musicians performing.
-Check upcoming performances at www.GSPO.com.
 Arts and entertainment aren't limited to Downtown.

 The San Pedro area is home to many remarkable artists.

-You'll find lots throughout San Pedro and the Peninsula area
+You'll find lots throughout San Pedro and the Peninsula area.

 Marymount California University offers an extensive program of cultural arts on its Oceanview Campus.
-Marymount California University 30800 Palos Verdes Drive East, Rancho Palos Verdes, Peninsula 310-303-7223, www.MarymountCalifornia.edu.
+Marymount California University 30800 Palos Verdes Drive East, Rancho Palos Verdes, Peninsula 310-303-7223, www.MarymountCalifornia.edu

 The Los Angeles Harbor International Film Festival brings new works, documentaries, and classic films to Downtown San Pedro every spring.

 And the San Pedro International Film Festival is the town's premier festival and focuses on new and emerging works every fall.

 The Catalina Film Festival is a star-studded event that always attracts an interesting audience with more than 100 films screened in an important competition.
-Information is available at www.CatalinaFilm.org.

 The Port of Los Angeles has turned the Los Angeles Waterfront in San Pedro into a beautiful place--at a significant investment.
 All along the Promenade that traverses the Main Channel you'll see great pieces of public art that reflect the cultures of Los Angeles and the world.
 Many are educational pieces about the history of the harbor.
 Crowning the Promenade is the Fanfare Fountain at the World Cruise Center that presents choreographed light, sound, and water shows.
 At the other end of the Channel is the SP Slip, home to the Ghost Fish sculpture, along with interpretive signage about life on the docks.

 And San Pedro, Wilmington, the Palos Verdes Peninsula, and Catalina Island are all favorite locations for film, television, and commercial production.
 Click here for a list of just some of the films and television programs shot in San Pedro and Wilmington.
-Be sure to check the Calendar of Events for performances and activities.
-And for information about any of the venues and producers go to this link from the San Pedro Waterfront Arts District.
+And click here for a group on Facebook with lots of films and television shows shot in the area.